College of Agriculture, Food and Environmental Sciences

 The American Society of Mechanical Engineers is an international organization with professional and student sections.
 Currently the Cal Poly student section is the fourth largest in the world.
 Our purpose is to expose the engineering students, not just mechanical engineering students, to the mechanical engineering industry and help students learn more about what career opportunities are available to them as mechanical engineers.
 We do this through public presentations by industry speakers, informative tours, competitions, etc. We also try to broadcast these presentations to other engineering disciplines because most of these presentations are relevant to the whole engineering college.
 Our student section also gives back to the community through engineering-related activities.

-The purpose of the club is to bring students, faculty, and the community together in the promotion and production of biodiesel.
+The purpose of the project is to bring students, faculty, and the community together in the promotion and production of biodiesel.
 The first goal is to build a demonstration pilot-scale biodiesel processor that will take the waste grease from Campus Dining and convert it into a clean-burning renewable fuel.
 This is a multi-disciplinary project that will enrich students' education into renewable energies and emerging solutions to the energy problems that our generation will face.
 The club meetings are open to all students and public regardless of financial resources, and we encourage anyone interested in home-brewing biodiesel to attend.
 This initial project is only the demonstration of a vision to build Cal Poly into a leader in renewable and sustainable energy through full scale production of biodiesel from not only waste grease from campus restaurants but also from crops grown directly on campus which would then be used in the school fleets and possibly even city busses.

 Cal Poly Assistive Technology Device Program